norbibi/Windows_Golem_Requestor/README.md

 In addition, as Yagna daemon does not implement Windows service methods, you need to first launch the daemon in a dedicated window before running your application.
 WinSW is used to wrap Yagna daemon as a Windows service.

-**Thus, this tool makes it possible to automate the installation and management of the daemon.**
+**Thus, this tool makes it possible to automate the installationof the daemon.**
 **Once installed, no need to worry about the daemon anymore, it is launched automatically, just start your application.**

 ## How to use